Wall St ends up as ISM data upbeat; Apple above $600

 Limiting the day's gains, however, were concerns over an escalation of tensions between Ukraine and pro-Russia separatists.
 Ukrainian forces were ambushed by separatists, triggering heavy fighting on the outskirts of the rebel stronghold of Slaviansk, a day after a Ukrainian police station in Odessa was stormed.

-The Institute for Supply Management's services sector index hit the fastest pace in eight months in April, topping expectations.
-It was the latest report to offer upbeat news on the economy after an unusually harsh winter.
+The Institute for Supply Management said its services sector index rose in April, hitting the fastest pace in eight months and topping expectations.
+It was the latest report to offer some upbeat news on the economy, which was hit by an unusually harsh winter.

 The Dow Jones industrial average rose 17.66 points or 0.11 percent, to 16,530.55, the S&P 500 gained 3.52 points or 0.19 percent, to 1,884.66 and the Nasdaq Composite added 14.158 points or 0.34 percent, to 4,138.055.